Sources of matter for wormholes in a k-essence theory: THIRD MODEL

 \section{THIRD MODEL}

 As a third model, we will consider the line element Eq. (\ref{line_x}) with $A(x)=1$ and $\Sigma^2(x)=b^2+\frac{x^{2m+2}}{d^{2m}+x^{2m}}$, where $m$ is a positive integer number.
 This area function is inspired by the black-bounce model presented in \cite{MR1CQG}.
-This model arises as a possibility to ensure that some energy conditions are satisfied at least in some regions of the spacetime.
+The main motivation for introducing this model is to minimize the violation of the energy conditions, specifically the null energy condition (NEC).
+Standard traversable wormholes require exotic matter that violates the NEC everywhere near the throat.
+This model arises as a possibility to confine this violation to a restricted region, ensuring that the NEC is satisfied at least in some regions of the spacetime, thus making the geometry physically more realistic.
 The line element that describes this model is written as

 This spacetime is symmetric under the transformation $x \to -x$ and has a throat at $x=0$.
 The presence of the throat can be confirmed by verifying that